Transition Planning Helps Students Prepare for AdulthoodApril 16, 2021

 “What’s important for people to understand about families of children with special needs is that they want their children to succeed, they would like them to be independent, and move toward a productive adult life.
 And that’s where the K-12 system comes in; to help prepare students, and their families, for that level of independence,” says Green Chimneys Executive Director Ed Placke.
 “But navigating the state system is not easy and it’s critical that families get a roadmap to help them ensure their child gets what he or she needs.
 That’s a prime focus for us.”

-Incorporating vocational education into transition planning
+Incorporating career awareness into transition planning

 Helping students strengthen skills